PhilipK/BoilR/Readme.md

 ### Try the native version over the flatpak

-In general, the native (downloaded form the releases page) version of BoilR is the more reliable one.
+In general, the native (downloaded from the releases page) version of BoilR is the more reliable one.
 If you experience bugs or errors please try the native version and see if that fixes your problem.

 ## Contributions